Connective C*-algebras: Connectivity of Lie group -algebras

 where $F=\R$ or $F=\C$ are solvable with trivial center and their $C^*$-algebras contain a copy of the compacts $\K$, see \cite{Rosenberg-solvable}, and so they are not connective. \end{itemize} \end{example}

 \begin{theorem} Let $G$ be a (real or complex) linear connected nilpotent Lie group.
 Then $C^*(G)$ is connective if and only if $G$ is not compact. \end{theorem} \begin{proof} We view $G$ as a real Lie group.
 By \cite[Chap.~2, Thm.~7.3]{Vinberg-ency}, if $G$ is a linear connected nilpotent Lie group, then $G$ decomposes as a direct product $G=T\times N$ of a torus $T$ and a simply connected nilpotent group $N$.
+If $G$ is compact, then $G=T$ and $C^*(G)$ is isomorphic to a direct sum of $\C$ so that it is not connective.
 If $G$ is noncompact, then $N$ is nontrivial and so the center of $G$ is given by $Z(G)=T\times Z(N)$, where the center $Z(N)$ of $N$ is isomorphic to $\R^n$ for some $n\geq 1$.
 We conclude the proof by applying Proposition~\ref{prop:center}. \end{proof}

 \begin{remark} It is not true that a liminary (CCR) $C^*$-algebra is connective if and only if does not have nonzero projections.
 Indeed

 does not contain nonzero projections but is not connective since $\mathrm{Prim}(A)$ is homeomorphic to a circle $S^1$ and hence it is compact (and open in itself).